bufgix/github-blog/README.md

   </a>
 </p>

-> A blog system that using Github Issues
+> A blog system that uses Github Issues

 ### 🏠 [Homepage](https://github-blog.now.sh/)